What is Agile Project Management?

 12 Principles of Agile Manifesto

-The 12 principles of Agile Manifesto are as follows:
+The 12 Principles of the Agile Manifesto are as follows:

 - The first principle is to take a customer-oriented approach and keep them updated.